-Looking at promotional video examples is usually the best inspiration to create your own.
+Looking at advertisement examples is usually the best inspiration to create your own.
 And there is a whole lot to choose from – some brands use humor, others rely on their reputation, and some will try more visually striking techniques.

-We have a bunch of examples to show you, but first, let’s take a closer look at why promotional videos are necessary for success in modern digital marketing.
+We have many promotional advertising examples to show you, but first, let’s take a closer look at why video promo is necessary for success in modern digital marketing.

-87% of businesses are using video in their marketing, a sharp increase from 63% in 2017.
-But as we all know, because ‘everybody’s doing it’ isn’t really a good reason.
+87% of businesses use video in their marketing, a sharp increase from 63% in 2017.
+But as we all know, because ‘everybody’s doing it isn’t really a good reason.
 But when 83% of marketers now say that video gives them a good ROI, we take them at their word.

-The primary reason these types of videos work so well is that they combine existing user behavior with an enhanced message delivery platform.
+Promotional videos work so well because they combine existing user behavior with an enhanced message delivery platform.
 You don’t have to convince anybody to watch videos—they do so naturally every day at an increasing rate.
-Additionally, you can simply do so much more from a visual, audible, and creative standpoint with a video than you can with an image.
-Combine the two forces and you have a powerful tool in your marketing toolbox.
+Additionally, you can do so much more from a visual, audible, and creative standpoint with a video than an image.
+Combine the two forces, and you have a powerful tool in your marketing toolbox.

-What’s more, there are multiple distribution channels for your promotional videos.
+Distribution channels play a significant role in the making of the best promo videos – there’s simply no success in advertising without reach.
 In the Golden Age of television, we only had three or four channels to host our commercials, and they were essential all the same.

-Now, we have YouTube, Facebook, Instagram, Twitter, LinkedIn… And the list goes on.
-There are also different video placements inside each platform.
-For instance, you can run six-second bumper ads on YouTube, or create a series of videos that tell a longer story.
+We have YouTube, Facebook, Instagram, Twitter, and LinkedIn… And the list goes on.
+There are also different spots to feature promotional videos for businesses inside each platform.
+For instance, you can run six-second bumper ads on YouTube or create a series of videos that tell a longer story.

 Creating promo videos can also help you build trust with your audience.
-57% of consumers report that videos gave them more confidence to buy online.
+57% of consumers report that videos give them more confidence to buy online.